 Perjury.
 The certification must state that the Victim or any other person signing it or providing documentation are doing so under penalty of perjury (28.
 U.S.C.
 1746).

 Time Limit.
-The applicant or Tenant must deliver certification in one of the three ways listed in B above, within the time period set forth in section 4.1 above.
+The applicant or Tenant must deliver certification in one of the three ways listed in B above, within the time period set forth in this section.

 Conflicting Information.
 If MPHA receives documentation under this Section that contains conflicting information, MPHA may, within its own discretion, require the Victim to submit additional third-party documentation, as described in Part 4.1.B.2, 4.1.B.3, or 4.1.B.4 above, within 30 calendar days after the Victim receives a written request for third party documentation.